 In March 2023, we published our third ESG report (Sustainability Report 2022).
-The report shows our progress in developing novel medicines and introducing scalable technological innovations to improve the health of people worldwide.
-Furthermore, it describes our science-based climate goals, actions and climate risk management as well as the status of our human rights strategy and due diligence.
-The report also addresses diversity, inclusion, equity and belonging, and highlights the importance of our values and culture in the context of our continued growth as a company.
+The report highlights the Company's progress in developing novel medicines and introducing scalable technological innovations.
+It describes our science-based climate goals (under SBTi review), actions and climate risk management as well as the status of the our human rights strategy and due diligence.
+The report addresses diversity, inclusion, equity and belonging, and highlights the importance of our values and culture.